Vanuatu: Arrival of Europeans (1606–1906)

-From 1839 onwards, missionaries, both Roman Catholic and Protestant, arrived on the islands.
+From 1839 onwards, missionaries, both Catholic and Protestant, arrived on the islands.
 At first, they faced hostility, most notably with the killings of John Williams and James Harris of the London Missionary Society on Erromango in 1839.
 Despite this, they pressed on, resulting in many conversions.
 To the consternation of the Europeans, Ni-Vanuatu syncretised Christianity with traditional kastom beliefs.
 The Anglican Melanesian Mission also took young converts for further training in New Zealand and Norfolk Island.
 Presbyterian missionaries were particularly successful on Aneityum, though less so on Tanna, with missionaries being repeatedly chased off the island by locals throughout the 1840s–60s.
 The waves of illnesses and deaths the missionaries brought with them may have been partly to blame for the hostile response.

 Other European settlers also came, looking for land for cotton plantations, the first of these being Henry Ross Lewin on Tanna in 1865 (which he later abandoned).
 When international cotton prices collapsed after the ending of the American Civil War, they switched to coffee, cocoa, bananas, and, most successfully, coconuts.
 Initially British subjects from Australia made up the majority of settlers, but with little support from the British government they frequently struggled to make a success of their settlements.

 French planters also began arriving, beginning with Ferdinand Chevillard on Efate in 1880, and later in larger numbers following the creation of the Compagnie Caledonienne des Nouvelles-Hébrides (CCNH) I. 1882 by John Higginson (a fiercely pro-French Irishman), which soon tipped the balance in favour of French subjects.
 The French government took over the CCNH in 1894 and actively encouraged French settlement.
 By 1906, French settlers (at 401) outnumbered the British (228), almost two to one.

-Colonial era (1906–1980)
+Condominium era (1906–1980)

 The jumbling of French and British interests in the islands and the near-lawlessness prevalent there brought petitions for one or both of the two powers to annex the territory.
 The Convention of 16 October 1887 established the Anglo-French Joint Naval Commission for the sole purpose of protecting French and British citizens, with no claim to jurisdiction over internal native affairs.
 This commission governed during the period 1887–1889 and again in 1890–1906.
 For a short period in 1889 to 1890, Franceville, an area around present-day Port Vila, declared itself an independent commune under the leadership of elected mayor/president Ferdinand Chevillard.

 Hostilities between settlers and Ni-Vanuatu were commonplace, often centring on disputes over land which had been purchased in dubious circumstances.
 There was pressure from French settlers in New Caledonia to annex the islands, though Britain was unwilling to relinquish their influence completely.